Ed-ward-Harris/appAttack-automation/documentation.md

 ```bash
 source "$SCRIPT_DIR/file.sh"
 ```
-When your soure a file, that entire file will run sequentially so make sure all code is contained within functions.
-All code that is not in a function should be in main.sh, unless you are declaring global variable such as in the colours.sh file.
+When your source a file, that entire file will run sequentially so make sure all code is contained within functions Oherwise th code will run before main.
+All code that is not in a function should be in main.sh, unless you are declaring global variables such as in the colours.sh file.

+### install.sh
+This file handles the global installation of the toolkit (creates a symlink).
+This enables us to call appAttack_toolkit from anywhere to run the too, instead of having to call ./main.sh from the correct location.